dotnet/runtimelab/docs/using-nativeaot/compiling.md

 # Compiling with NativeAOT-LLVM

-Compilation using NativeAOT-LLVM is currently only supported on Windows x64.
+Compilation using NativeAOT-LLVM is currently only supported on Windows x64 and Linux x64.
 Contributions enabling the compiler on other platforms are welcome.

 This document explains how to compile and publish your project using NativeAOT-LLVM toolchain.
 First, please _ensure that [pre-requisites](prerequisites.md) are installed_.
 If you are starting a new project, you may find the [samples](../../samples) useful.